CloudCannon/documentation/src/collections/_editing_docs/editors/visual-editor.md

 }
 {% endhighlight %}

-You can also conditionally import scripts embedded in your HTML:
+You can also conditionally import scripts embedded in your HTML based on whether or not you have the visual editor open:

 {% highlight html %}
 <script>